 Overview

 Marketscape CRM organizes content by using the following acronym: A.C.E.
 (Accounts, Contacts, Events).
-This method of organization ties these components together, unifying contacts and accounts to any events, call notes, or expenses.
+The A.C.E. process is a method of organization that ties these components together, unifying contacts and accounts to any events, call notes, or expenses.
 This article will define Accounts, Contacts, and Events, as well as illustrate how these elements work together when utilized properly.

 Defining Accounts, Contacts, and Events